-2.4.4 Rehabilitation Expenses
+2.4.4 Rehabilitation expenses

 In addition to the TTD Monthly Benefit, you may be eligible for a rehabilitation expense amount if you have occupational rehabilitation costs.
-You must have:
+You must have all of the following:

-- prior written approval from the Insurer - a written statement from your Medical Practitioner (to which the Insurer agrees) that you need to incur these expenses as part of your occupational Rehabilitation, and - no other source of reimbursement for these expenses.
+- Prior written approval from the Insurer - A written statement from your Medical Practitioner (to which the Insurer agrees) that you need to incur these expenses as part of your occupational rehabilitation - No other source of reimbursement for these expenses.

-The Rehabilitation Expense amount could cover the cost of joining any pre-approved Rehabilitation program or purchasing goods or equipment.
+The rehabilitation expense amount could cover the cost of joining any pre-approved rehabilitation program or purchasing goods or equipment.